lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The sequence of transcript hashes in EDHOC (TH_2, TH_3, TH_4) does not make use of a so-called running hash.
 This is a design choice as running hashes are often not supported on constrained platforms.

 When parsing a received EDHOC message, implementations MUST abort the EDHOC session if the message does not comply with the CDDL for that message.
 Implementations are not required to support all non-deterministic encodings and MAY abort the EDHOC session if the received EDHOC message is not encoded using deterministic CBOR.
-Implementations MUST abort the EDHOC session if validation of a received public key fails.
+Implementations MUST abort the EDHOC session if validation of a received public key fails or if any cryptographic field has the wrong length.

 # IANA Considerations {#iana}